Illustration versus Fine Art

 One of the first challenges was to learn how to use an open palette.
 Neutralizing with complements and arranging the paint on my palette without mixing strings of values.
 My years as a professional actor provided ample free time for the discovery and application of painting ideas.

-As my work matured, I eventually developed a technique.
-Technique is the characteristic appearance of an individual artist’s paintings which identifies them as the work of that artist.
+As my work matured, I eventually developed techniques.
+Techniques are the characteristic appearance of an individual artist’s paintings which identifies them as the work of that artist.
 It has largely to do with the way the paint is applied (Sargent’s bravura brushwork for instance).
 Technique can be forced by the imposition of tricky paint applications but this approach has the unfortunate consequence of producing only short term attraction-power and for the viewer to look at the painting rather than into it.
 Then too, the adoption of the technique of another artist or that of a teacher is to be avoided due to the revelation of an undesirable lack of originality.
 The work of an artist should exhibit individuality but not call undue attention to the methods employed.
 The way to arrive at a technique is to have it evolve naturally as the artist develops.

 Before studying with Mr. Reilly, my drawings and paintings were as tight as I could make them.
 By tight I mean the rendering of each and every detail.
 With the benefit of his teaching, I now paint more loosely especially in the beginning of a painting.
 I initially use large brushes, thin washes and attend mainly to the larger considerations.
 No matter how loose the technique, however, there is still one overriding requirement, ‘dead-shot draftsmanship.’